-- As a St. Francis College Terrier you have access to discounts on technology resources such as PCs, laptops, and other personal devices.
-You will ned to use your college email when purchasing any items to ensure you receive the student discount:
+- As a St. Francis College Terrier, you have access to discounts on technology resources such as PCs, laptops and other personal devices.
+You will need to use your college email when purchasing any items to ensure you receive the student discount:

-If you need to purchase a headphone/microphone headset, which is compatible with the on campus computer stations, on the 4th floor labs- here is our recommendation: Logitech USB Headset H390 with Noise Cancelling Mic
+If you need to purchase a headphone/microphone headset that is compatible with the on-campus computer stations, here is our recommendation: Logitech USB Headset H390 with Noise Cancelling Mic

 - Many internet service providers have plans for students and may offer discounts based on household income.
 A full list of low-cost internet providers and technology resources can be found here.

 - Did you know your smartphone could be used as a WiFi hotspot?
 Connect with your cell phone provider and, if possible, upgrade your phone plan to include tethering so you can use you cell phone as a hotspot when on the go!

 - Altice offers Internet for approximately 15$/month and has Veteran-friendly discounts.

 - NYC residents can access low-cost Internet here.

 - Some organizations offer refurbished computers if you meet certain eligibility requirements; check out: https://www.pcsforpeople.org/

 - Look at Dell’s website, where they sell refurbished computers.